FDumarey/U-/README.md

 # U++
 This is information about the Ultimate++ framework
+The homepage of this wonderfull project can be found here: https://www.ultimatepp.org/index.html

 # Framework
 The U++ framework consists of CLANG compiler, assist, blitz and other C++ open-source tools, together with TheIDE, an IDE to build massive projects with an integrated designer for GUI layouts using widgets.
 What is great about this framework is that it is way better than the MFC from Microsoft, and the Clang compiler generates optimized assembler code (more performant then VisualC++ for example.
 The framework is also multi-platform: today there are tools for Windows and Linux, but they are also porting to MacOS.